Skip to content

 This includes setting the correct API keys and ensuring URL paths match the container environments.

-• Movies Library: /mnt/debrid/decypharr_symlinks/movies
+• Movies Library: /mnt/debrid/decypharr_symlinks/{slugged folder name}

-• TV Shows Library: /mnt/debrid/decypharr_symlinks/shows
+• TV Shows Library: /mnt/debrid/decypharr_symlinks/{slugged folder name}

 • Make sure Decypharr has permission to write to and create symlinks in the target directory